ItsXrgon/XrBot/README.md

 # Xrbot
-Discord bot hosted on Replit that can
+Discord bot that can
--Play a game of Flag Guesser &amp; Tic-tac-toe VS user/bot -Play music -Get lyrics of song &amp; weather
+-Play a game of Flag Guesser &amp;
+-Play a game of Tic-tac-toe VS another user or the bot -Get lyrics of song &amp; weather
--Get info on subreddit/user &amp; post from a sub -Play Music
+-Get info on subreddit/user &amp; post from a sub -Help MSGs &amp;
--Store &amp; showcase Memos of specified user
--Help MSGs &amp; other mini commands
+-Other mini commands
+(x!help to view all commands)